KasperskyLab/Kaspresso/README.md

 java -jar artifacts/adbserver-desktop.jar
 ```

-## Breaking changes in 1.2.0
+## Breaking changes
+### 1.2.0
-1. We've totally reworked AdbServer and Kaspresso 1.2.0 works only with new `artifacts/adbserver-desktop.jar`<br>
+- We've totally reworked AdbServer and Kaspresso 1.2.0 works only with new `artifacts/adbserver-desktop.jar`<br>
 The old version `artifacts/desktop_1_1_0.jar` is also available for use with older versions of Kaspresso.
-2. If you use `device.logcat` in your tests, you should call `device.logcat.disableChatty` in the `before` section of your test.
+- If you use `device.logcat` in your tests, you should call `device.logcat.disableChatty` in the `before` section of your test.
 In previous version of Kaspresso, `device.logcat.disableChatty` was called automatically during initialization.
 This resulted in the need to always run AdbServer before tests.
+### 1.2.1
+- Kaspresso migrated to a new version of Kakao which has `io.github.kakaocup.kakao` package name.
+Replace all imports using command
+`find . -type f \( -name "*.kt" -o -name "*.java" \) -print0 | xargs -0 sed -i '' -e 's/com.agoda/io.github.kakaocup/g'` or using global replacement tool in IDE.

 ## Contribution
 Kaspresso is an open source project, so you are welcome to contribute (see the [Contribution Guidelines](https://github.com/KasperskyLab/Kaspresso/blob/master/CONTRIBUTING.md)).